Your browser is no longer supported. Please upgrade your browser to improve your experience.

 Fahmida Miah

-Project Manager
+Programme Manager

-Fahmida is a Project Manager at Climate Outreach, helping deliver a range of the organisation’s projects.
+Fahmida is a Programme Manager at Climate Outreach, helping deliver a range of the organisation’s projects.
 Fahmida has spent much of her career in the charity sector, her role at Media Trust saw her lead programmes of free training, mentoring, and resources for UK charities.
 She has also supported charities and newsrooms in embedding inclusivity and intersectionality into their storytelling to better reflect lived experience.

 She holds a BA Hons in English, an APM Project Management Qualification and has completed a Level 4 Project Manager Apprenticeship.